zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 Can be when using the `files` key:

 - Relative paths to a Kubernetes manifest file (from the `zarf.yaml` file)
-- Absolute paths to a Kubernetes manifest file (not recommended)
 - Verified using the `url@shasum` syntax for data integrity (optional and only for remote URLs)

 Can be when using the `kustomizations` key: